-The Statement of Reasons explains the basis of the Authority's decision to adopt draft variations to Standard A16 of Volume 1 and Standard 1.3.3 of Volume 2 of the Food Standards Code.
+The Statement of Reasons forms the basis for the Authority's decision to adopt draft variations to Standard 1.3.3 of Volume 2 of the Food Standards Code.
 The variations concern the inclusion of a new source of the enzyme glucose oxidase for use as a processing aid in the food industry.

-The Draft variation to the Food Standards Code is recommended because:
+The Authority agreed to adopt the draft variation to the Food Standards Code because:

-- The safety evaluation of the glucose oxidase produced by Aspergillus oryzae, containing a donor gene coding for glucose oxidase from Aspergillus niger found that, the source organism has a long history of safe use, the glucose oxidase gene is stably integrated into the host organisms, the enzyme preparation complies with the Joint Expert Committee on Food Additives (JECFA) specifications and there are no public health and safety concerns associated with the enzyme preparation. - Use of glucose oxidase sourced from Aspergillus oryzae, that carries a gene coding for glucose oxidase isolated from Aspergillus niger is technologically justified. - The proposed changes to Volume 1 and Volume 2 of the Food Standards Code are consistent with the section 10 objectives of the FSANZ Act. - The Regulatory Impact Statement showed that for Aspergillus oryzae, carrying a gene coding for glucose oxidase isolated from Aspergillus niger, the benefits outweighed the costs in relation to the proposal to amend Standard 1.3.3 Processing Aids.
+- The safety evaluation of the glucose oxidase produced by Aspergillus oryzae, containing a donor gene coding for glucose oxidase from Aspergillus niger found that, the donor and the source organisms have a long history of safe use, the glucose oxidase gene is stably integrated into the host organisms, the enzyme preparation complies with the Joint Expert Committee on Food Additives (JECFA) specifications and there are no public health and safety concerns associated with the enzyme preparation. - Use of glucose oxidase sourced from Aspergillus oryzae, that carries a gene coding for glucose oxidase isolated from Aspergillus niger is technologically justified.

+- The proposed change to Volume 2 of the Food Standards Code is consistent with the section 10 objectives of the FSANZ Act. - The Regulatory Impact Statement showed that for Aspergillus oryzae, carrying a gene coding for glucose oxidase isolated from Aspergillus niger, the benefits outweighed the costs in relation to the proposal to amend Standard 1.3.3 Processing Aids.
 Approval would allow an alternative safe source of glucose oxidase with no additional costs to government, industry or consumers.